oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 {% img blog/spring-boot-angular/home-with-login.png alt:"JUG Tours homepage" width:"800" %}{: .center-image }

-Click **Login** and you'll be prompted to log in with Auth0.
+Click **Login**, and you'll be prompted to log in with Auth0.
 You'll also be asked for consent.
 This is because the app is requesting access to your profile and email address.
 Click **Accept** to continue.

 {% img blog/spring-boot-angular/auth0-consent.png alt:"Auth0 consent" width:"800" %}{: .center-image }